AdapterShack/jssl/README.txt

 Compose an arbitrary HTTP request and download the result:

    java -jar jssl.jar ssl://www.example.com -d 'GET /images/foo.png HTTP/1.1\nHost: www.example.com\n\n' --download foo.png

+There is no need for -b here either, because --download auto-enables it.

 Using a keystore continaing a client certificate: